Microeconomics: Market structure

 Market structure refers to features of a market, including the number of firms in the market, the distribution of market shares between them, product uniformity across firms, how easy it is for firms to enter and exit the market, and forms of competition in the market.
 A market structure can have several types of interacting market systems.

-Different forms of markets are a feature of capitalism and market socialism, with advocates of state socialism often criticizing markets and aiming to substitute or replace markets with varying degrees of government-directed economic planning.
+Different forms of markets are features of capitalism and market socialism, with advocates of state socialism often criticizing markets and aiming to substitute or replace them with varying degrees of government-directed economic planning.

-Competition acts as a regulatory mechanism for market systems, with government providing regulations where the market cannot be expected to regulate itself.
-Regulations help to mitigate negative externalities of goods and services when the private equilibrium of the market does not match the social equilibrium.
-One example of this is with regards to building codes, which if absent in a purely competition regulated market system, might result in several horrific injuries or deaths to be required before companies would begin improving structural safety, as consumers may at first not be as concerned or aware of safety issues to begin putting pressure on companies to provide them, and companies would be motivated not to provide proper safety features due to how it would cut into their profits.
+Competition serves as a regulatory mechanism in market systems, with the government providing regulations where the market cannot be expected to self-regulate.
+Regulations help mitigate negative externalities of goods and services when the market's private equilibrium does not align with the social equilibrium.
+One example of this is concerning building codes, which, if absent in a purely competition-regulated market system, might result in several horrific injuries or deaths before companies would begin improving structural safety, as consumers may at first not be as concerned or aware of safety issues to begin putting pressure on companies to provide them.
+Companies would be motivated not to provide adequate safety features because doing so would cut into their profits.

-The concept of "market type" is different from the concept of "market structure".
+The concept of "market type" differs from that of "market structure".
 Nevertheless, there are a variety of types of markets.

 The different market structures produce cost curves based on the type of structure present.
-The different curves are developed based on the costs of production, specifically the graph contains marginal cost, average total cost, average variable cost, average fixed cost, and marginal revenue, which is sometimes equal to the demand, average revenue, and price in a price-taking firm.
+The different curves are based on production costs; the graph shows marginal cost, average total cost, average variable cost, average fixed cost, and marginal revenue, which, in a price-taking firm, is equal to demand, average revenue, and price.

 Perfect competition

 Perfect competition is a situation in which numerous small firms producing identical products compete against each other in a given industry.
 Perfect competition leads to firms producing the socially optimal output level at the minimum possible cost per unit.
-Firms in perfect competition are "price takers" (they do not have enough market power to profitably increase the price of their goods or services).
-A good example would be that of digital marketplaces, such as eBay, on which many different sellers sell similar products to many different buyers.
-Consumers in a perfect competitive market have perfect knowledge about the products that are being sold in this market.
+Firms in perfect competition are "price takers" (they do not have enough market power to increase the price of their goods or services profitably).
+A good example is digital marketplaces, such as eBay, where many sellers offer similar products to many buyers.
+Consumers in a perfectly competitive market have perfect knowledge of the products being sold.

 Imperfect competition

-Imperfect competition is a type of market structure showing some but not all features of competitive markets.
-In perfect competition, market power is not achievable due to a high level of producers causing high levels of competition.
+Imperfect competition is a type of market structure that exhibits some, but not all, features of competitive markets.
+In perfect competition, market power is not achievable because there are many producers, leading to intense competition.
 Therefore, prices are brought down to a marginal cost level.
-In a monopoly, market power is achieved by one firm leading to prices being higher than the marginal cost level.
+In a monopoly, market power is achieved by one firm, leading to prices being higher than the marginal cost level.